-Find nth Derivative of sinx and cosx
+nth Derivative of sinx | nth Derivative of cosx

-The n-th derivative of sinx and cosx with respect to x are equal to sin(nπ/2 +x) and cos(nπ/2 +x) respectively.
+The nth derivative of sinx and cosx with respect to x are equal to sin(nπ/2 +x) and cos(nπ/2 +x) respectively.
 In this article, let us learn how to differentiate sinx and cosx with respect to x n-times.

 The nth order derivative of sinx and cosx are respectively denoted by $\dfrac{d^n}{dx^n}$(sinx) and $\dfrac{d^n}{dx^n}$(cosx).
 So their formulas are given as follows: